 Please follow formatting and submitting instructions for the appropriate submission type.
 Please read the instructions in their entirety.

-Note that deadlines are all 11:59 pm Mountain Daylight Time (UTC-6 hours).
+Note that deadlines are all 11:59 pm Mountain Time (7:59 am Central European Time the next day).

 - Call for papers: 18 May 2022